yanganto/ratatui-website/src/content/docs/recipes/apps/keybind.md

 `F1` or `?` to open the widget.
 You also get the benefit of backward compatibility for key configs, if you only make additions to the key binding enum.

+It is possible to let a keybind trigger more than one enum types.

 **The keybind-rs way**

 Developers can provide multiple sets of keybindings in the config file.
 The keybinds to the enum can